ademgcl/es6quickstart-vscode/readme.md

 ----

-you may use delete the git directory: "rm -rf .git/" and create a new repository: "git init"
+you may use to delete the git directory: "rm -rf .git/" and create a new repository: "git init"